Chef Training as Seen on TV

 5. Molto Mario (The Food Network)

-Who doesn’t love Italian food?
+Who doesn't love Italian food?
 Not only does Mario Batali love Italian food, he loves cooking it.
 As the co-owner of several Italian restaurants, Batali has an extensive background in preparing delicious Italian dishes.
-One of his television shows, “Molto Mario,” brings the experience of Italy to viewers, and educates them on the rich history that influences Italian cuisine.
+His not defunct show, "Molto Mario," which was promised a reboot, brings the experience of Italy to viewers, and educates them on the rich history that influences Italian cuisine.
 Batali has taken an unconventional path to success, but his chef career has the same ingredients as many other remarkable chefs: an infatuation with creating wonderful food.

 FIND A CULINARY SCHOOL TODAY